bentoml/BentoML/docs/source/deployment/heroku.rst

 Heroku deployment with BentoML
 ------------------------------

-This example builds a BentoService with iris classifier model, and deploy the BentoService to Heroku as API server for inferencing.

-Use the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`.
+This guide uses the IrisClassifier BentoService from the :doc:`Quick start guide <../quickstart>`.
+The IrisClassifier has an endpoint, `/predict`, as its entry point for accessing the prediction service.
+The predict endpoint expects `pandas.DataFrame` as input.

+Build the IrisClassifier BentoService from the :doc:`quick start guide <../quickstart>`.

 .. code-block:: bash